Publishing a Flash Game

 Export to a SWF

 After a brief wait, your SWF will export.
 That's it!

 Publish to the Stencyl Arcade

 In addition to publishing a SWF, you can publish your game directly to our Arcade to share it with the community and receive useful feedback.

-This will generate the SWF behind the scenes and automatically upload it to our site.
-If you've already published this game in the past, it will update the existing entry by default.
+This will generate the SWF and automatically upload it to our site.
+If you've already published this game in the past, it will update the existing entry.

 How to Remove the Splash Screen

-Every Flash game published with Stencyl has a choice between a badge on the preloader or a pre-game splash screen.
+Every Flash game published with Stencyl displays a small badge in the loading screen.

-If you'd like to remove this branding (because a sponsor requires it, for example), purchase an Indie or Studio license, which includes other benefits besides splash screen removal.
+If you'd like to remove this branding (because a sponsor requires it, for example), purchase a license, which includes many other benefits besides splash screen removal.